fogfish/cache/README.md

 ### configuration via Erlang `sys.config`

 The cache instances are configurable via `sys.config`.
-Theses cache instances are supervised by application supervisor.
+These cache instances are supervised by application supervisor.

 ```erlang
 {cache, [